The release notes cover changes up to:

 Proper text formatting when inserted at pre-formatted locations

 In the Custom prompt bulk tool, you can now reference a range from a different sheet.
-For example: Reference a range from another sheet: {{Sheet2!A1:B5}}.
+For example: {{Sheet2!A1:B5}}.

 We have just launched the Prompt images (Vision) tool in GPT for Sheets.